-With an altitude of 1,224m and transfer times of 90 minutes, Courmayeur makes for a great weekend break within a snow-sure resort that’s bursting with Italian charm.
+With an altitude of 1,224m and transfer times of 90 minutes, Courmayeur makes for a great short break within a snow-sure resort that’s bursting with Italian charm.
 Built around a medieval market town, its pedestrianised cobbled streets are packed with lively restaurants and bars to sample, with a fantastic après ski scene to tempt you late into the night.

 The wide, open runs are wonderful for intermediate skiers and the off-piste opportunities in the area are endless.
 There is something for everyone in Courmayeur making it a great choice for families and groups looking for the perfect weekend getaway on the slopes.

 This beautifully traditional French village oozes Alpine charm.
 With 125km of slopes and a top altitude of 2,477m, it is well suited to beginners and intermediates with plenty of off-piste in the La Balme area to keep advanced skiers busy.
 The village itself is bursting with delicious Savoyard restaurants and rustic, traditional bars, perfect to while away the evening in.

 Sitting just one hour from Geneva airport, La Clusaz makes the perfect ski weekend for those looking to get their skis into some snow.